 You may register now on our homepage for our MBA programs and Health Care Policy MBA program.
 Our current in-person MBA course tuition is as follows:

 Payment is due upon registration in order to have a space reserved.
 During the online registration process, students will be prompted to select from a list of consortium member schools and programs (full-time, part-time, etc.) or a non-consortium school (listed as “Other”).

 Should you have any questions during the registration process regarding payment, including any special conditions that may vary according to your school’s specific arrangements, please consult with your home campus MBA staff representative or contact The Washington Campus staff at (202) 234-4446 or firstname.lastname@example.org.

 In order to gain access to certain government buildings, proper government-issued identification is required.

 As soon the registration process is completed, you will be sent a username and password to enter the course’s secure website where details of the course (including pre-readings) will be posted.
 Group project assignments will be sent to each student on the first day of the course.

 Transportation to and lodging in D.C. are the responsibility of course participants.
-On the logistics page provided after registration, there are helpful hints and links regarding transportation and lodging options.

 The Washington Campus facility is convenient to the Farragut North (Red Line) and Farragut West (Blue/Orange/Silver Lines) Metro stations.